Get us in your inbox

 • Recommended

 Want to feel like the fanciest diner in town?
-Head to Wright Brothers in Battersea, South Kensington, Soho or Spitalfields on weekdays between 3pm and 6pm, where you’ll be able to gorge on fresh oysters for just a quid a pop.
-AH
+Head to Wright Brothers in Battersea, South Kensington, Soho, Borough Market or Spitalfields on weekdays between 3pm and 6pm.
+The long-running seafood sellers will let you knock back oysters for a pound a pop in the most luxurious happy hour around.

 Wright Brothers.
 Various locations. £1 per oyster.